-Plaintiffs filed the instant action on April 28, 2017, and filed their First Amended Complaint on June 6, 2017.
+Plaintiffs commenced the instant action on April 28, 2017, and filed their First Amended Complaint on June 6, 2017.
 (Dkt.
 No. 7.)
 Plaintiffs Wiese, Morris, Cowley, Macaston, Flores, and Dang are individual and law-abiding California residents, who acquired, prior to 2000, largecapacity magazines, as intrinsic parts of their legally-possessed firearms.
-Each of these individual plaintiffs wishes to keep these magazines in the State of California, and is unwilling to destroy or "surrender" his property to the State.
-Some of the Plaintiffs have "pre-ban" magazines of substantial value, either intrinsically or because they have historical value.
-(SAC, ¶ 12.)
+Each of these individual plaintiffs wishes to keep these magazines in the State of California, and is naturally unwilling to destroy or "surrender" his property to the State.
+Some of the Plaintiffs have "preban" magazines of substantial value, either intrinsically or because they have historical value.
+(TAC, $\P$ 12.)
 Some of these magazines are the only magazines that the Plaintiffs may have for that particular firearm.
-(Id., \P 11, 12.)
+(Id., $\P$ 11, 12.)
 And some of the magazines are the only magazines that were ever made for that particular firearm.
-(Id., ¶ 13.)
+(Id., $\P$ 13.)

 Plaintiffs, including the organizational plaintiffs, are bringing this matter individually, and as representatives on behalf of the class of individuals who are or would be affected by the ban; that is, those law-abiding residents, who are not otherwise exempt, and who lawfully possessed large-capacity magazines in this State before December 31, 1999.
+(TAC, $\P$ 7.)
+See

-(SAC, ¶ 7.)
-See Residents of Beverly Glen, Inc. v.
-City of Los Angeles, 34 Cal.
-App.
-3d 117 (1973); Tenants Assn. of Park Santa Anita v.
-Southers, 222 Cal.
-App.
-3d 1293, 1299-1300 (1990) (a right to sue in a representative capacity may be recognized where the question is one of public interest).
+Residents of Beverly Glen, Inc. v.
+City of Los Angeles, 34 Cal.App.3d 117 (1973); Tenants Assn. of Park Santa Anita v.
+Southers, 222 Cal.App.3d 1293, 1299-1300 (1990) (a right to sue in a representative capacity may be recognized where the question is one of public interest).

 Plaintiffs filed a motion for a temporary restraining order and issuance of a preliminary injunction to enjoin enforcement of the law, on June 12, 2017 (Dkt. #9).
-On June 29, 2017, this Court denied Plaintiffs' motion.2 (Dkt. #52).
+On June 29, 2017, this Court denied Plaintiffs' motion.
+(Dkt. #52).
 By stipulation of the parties, and order of this Court (Dkt. #54), Plaintiffs filed their Second Amended Complaint on August 17, 2017 (Dkt. #59).
-Defendants have now moved to dismiss the Second Amended Complaint under FRCP 12(b)(6), and Plaintiffs oppose the motion for the reasons that follow.
+Defendants likewise moved to dismiss the Second Amended Complaint under FRCP 12(b)(6), and this Court granted the motion on February 7, 2018 (Dkt. #74), under the same reasoning as justified its prior dismissal.
+This Court granted the Plaintiffs leave to amend consistent with the Court's Order.